-- F. Generic Drug-a Prescription Drug, approved by the FDA, that has the same active ingredients, strength, and dosage as its Brand Name Drug counterpart. - G. Nonparticipating Pharmacy/Pharmacist-a Licensed Pharmacist, a retail, mail-order or Specialty Pharmacy that has not entered into a contract with one (1) or more of BCI's designated claims processing vendors for the purpose of providing Prescription Drug Covered Services to Participants under this Plan. - H. Participating Pharmacy/Pharmacist-a Licensed Pharmacist, a retail, mail-order or Specialty Pharmacy that has a contract with one (1) or more of BCI's designated claims processing vendors for the purpose of providing Prescription Drug Covered Services to Participants under this Plan. - I. Pharmacy And Therapeutics Committee-a committee of Physicians and Licensed Pharmacists established by BCI that recommends policy regarding the evaluation, selection, and therapeutic use of various drugs.
-The Committee also decides which drugs are eligible for benefits under this Plan. - J. Prescription Drugs-drugs, biologicals and Compounded prescriptions that are FDA approved and can be dispensed only according to a written prescription given by a Physician and/or duly licensed Provider, that are listed and accepted in the United States Pharmacopeia, National Formulary, or AMA Drug Evaluations published by the American Medical Association (AMA), that are prescribed for human consumption, and that are required by law to bear the legend: "Caution-Federal Law prohibits dispensing without prescription." - K. Specialty Drugs-are injectable and non-injectable medications that are typically used to treat complex conditions and meet one or more of the following criteria: - a. are biotech-derived or biological in nature; - b. are significantly higher cost than traditional medications: - c. are used in complex treatment regimens; require special delivery, storage and handling; - d. require special medication-administration training for patients; - e. require on-going monitoring of medication adherence, side effects, and dosage changes; - f. are available through limited-distribution channels; - g. and may require additional support and coordinated case management. - L. Specialty Pharmacy-a duly licensed Pharmacy that primarily dispenses Specialty Drugs. - M. Usual Charge-the lowest retail price being charged by a Licensed Pharmacist for a Prescription Drug at the time of purchase by a Participant.
+- F. Generic Drug-a Prescription Drug, approved by the FDA, that has the same active ingredients, strength, and dosage as its Brand Name Drug counterpart. - G. Nonparticipating Pharmacy/Pharmacist-a Licensed Pharmacist, a retail, mail-order or Specialty Pharmacy that has not entered into a contract with BCI's PBM for the purpose of providing Prescription Drug Covered Services to Participants under this Plan. - H. Participating Pharmacy/Pharmacist-a Licensed Pharmacist, a retail, mail-order or Specialty Pharmacy that has a contract with BCI's PBM for the purpose of providing Prescription Drug Covered Services to Participants under this Plan. - I. Pharmacy And Therapeutics Committee-a committee of Physicians and Licensed Pharmacists established by BCI that recommends policy regarding the evaluation, selection, and therapeutic use of various drugs.
+The Committee also decides which drugs are eligible for benefits under this Plan. - J. Prescription Drugs-drugs, biologicals and Compounded prescriptions that are FDA approved and can be dispensed only according to a written prescription given by a Physician and/or duly licensed Provider, that are listed and accepted in the United States Pharmacopeia, National Formulary, or AMA Drug Evaluations published by the American Medical Association (AMA), that are prescribed for human consumption, and that are required by law to bear the legend: "Caution-Federal Law prohibits dispensing without prescription." - K. Specialty Drugs-are injectable and non-injectable medications that are typically used to treat complex conditions and meet one or more of the following criteria: - a. are biotech-derived or biological in nature; - b. are significantly higher cost than traditional medications; - c. are used in complex treatment regimens; require special delivery, storage and handling; - d. require special medication-administration training for patients; - e. require on-going monitoring of medication adherence, side effects, and dosage changes; - f. are available through limited-distribution channels; and - g. may require additional support and coordinated case management. - L. Specialty Pharmacy-a duly licensed Pharmacy that primarily dispenses Specialty Drugs. - M. Usual Charge-the lowest retail price being charged by a Licensed Pharmacist for a Prescription Drug at the time of purchase by a Participant.

-X. Prescription Drug Exclusions And Limitations
+X. Prescription Drug Exclusions and Limitations